Higher Degree Research Examination Policy

 - must have successfully completed all compulsory milestone reviews or received an exemption from the milestone;

 - the principal supervisor must confirm the thesis/portfolio complies with the Australian Code for the Responsible Conduct of Research and has been prepared so that it meets legislative requirements in relation to copyright and privacy;

 - thesis/portfolio is approved by the supervisor as being of examinable standard.
 If the candidate chooses to submit for examination without the approval of the supervisors, this must be noted by the candidate on the front cover of the submission.

 Format of submission for examination

-The thesis/portfolio shall be submitted electronically to the Student Management System in the form specified.
+The thesis/portfolio shall be submitted electronically to the Learning Management System in the form specified.
 The thesis/portfolio must also be submitted to the Graduate Research School in both word and PDF formats.

 Examination of a Research Thesis or Portfolio

 Examiners are given eight weeks to complete the examination.
 Each examiner provides an independent detailed written report to the Program Director in accordance with the AC Guidelines for HDR Examiners.
 If the Program Director is also the candidate's supervisor, then the report is submitted to a delegate approved by the Deputy Vice President Research and Standards.
 The report should detail how the thesis/portfolio has or has not met the learning outcomes of the course and provide the candidate with feedback for improvements or revisions.